-cannot match the demands arising from the rapid increase in commodity production.
+Unsustainable practices are common in many places where palm oil, soy and beef are produced and sourced.
+The volatility inherent in commodity sectors, coupled with low barriers to entry and low start up investments, often results in expansion in locations where governance and technical capacity may already be limited and cannot match the demands arising from the rapid increase in commodity production.
 Impacts on natural resources and ecosystem services are therefore often overlooked or left unaddressed.
-As commodity expansion often outpaces clear analysis and careful planning, the lack of environmental, social, and food safety protections pose significant environmental, development, and business risks.
+As commodity expansion often outpaces clear analysis and careful planning, the lack of environmental, social, and food safety protections pose significant environmental, development, and business risks the need for sustainability improvements along and across supply chains is therefore clear.

-Voluntary market based approaches have shown some potential to establish a new paradigm for commodities.
+Voluntary market based approaches for example those embodied by the Forest Stewardship Council (FSC and the Roundtable for Sustainable Palm Oil (RSPO), have been a valuable means through which environmental improvements to production methods and supply chain risks have been addressed over the past three decades and have shown some potential to establish a new paradigm for commodities.
 However, experience highlights the mismatch between the impact on the ground and the scale and nature of the challenge.
-While voluntary market-based certification and standards are key for getting trade and industry involved in creating initial market dynamics, market demand and producer premiums have shown only limited results; moreover, business and civil society can only support a small number of fragmented and competing development or capacity-building projects.
+While voluntary market-based certification and standards are key for getting trade and industry involved in creating initial market dynamics, niche market demand and producer premiums have shown only limited results; moreover, business and civil society can only support a small number of fragmented and competing development or capacity-building projects.
 Responses must address the multiple challenges that continue to face the mainstreaming of sustainability within commodities and the links between supporting improvements in supply-side enabling conditions and practices and demand-side market leverage have yet to be fully harnessed.

 Many initiatives already deal with commodity production.
 Most of these, however, are limited in scope to individual commodities, individual supply chains, individual countries or specific supply chain links.
 Although often successful at the focus of their efforts, this fragmented approach has not managed to implement comprehensive change within entire commodity sectors and ultimately has been unable to reduce the rate of deforestation resulting from commodity expansion.
-A new approach is necessary, one that capitalizes on these individual efforts while addressing those roadblocks along value chains and within commodities that prevent the widespread improvement in commodity production.
+A new approach is necessary, one that capitalizes on these individual efforts while addressing those roadblocks along supply chains and within commodities that prevent the widespread improvement in commodity production.